(ter i PAR a tide)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience arthralgia or dyspepsia.
-Have patient report immediately to prescriber angina, tachycardia, severe dizziness, syncope, considerable headache, blurred vision, depression, insomnia, intolerable asthenia, dyspnea, severe nausea, or considerable constipation (HCAHPS).
+• Patient may experience joint pain or nausea.
+Have patient report immediately to prescriber angina, tachycardia, severe dizziness, passing out, severe headache, blurred vision, depression, insomnia, loss of strength and energy, shortness of breath, muscle weakness, severe nausea, vomiting, or severe constipation (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.